nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 # Our Microservice Design Pattern
-This design pattern have matured over four years of its use to write Microservices with focus given to TDD (Test Driven Development) and BDD (Behaviour Driven Development).
+This design pattern has matured over four years of its use to write Microservices

+Here focus given to TDD (Test Driven Development) and BDD (Behaviour Driven Development).

+## The Problem of writing Microservices with Tightly coupled Classes
+Many developers do not decouple their Controller Classes from the Service Classes this has a few disadvantages:

+  * The design becomes rigid not giving the developer flexibility in the future.s
+  * These Microservices become a challenge foe rapid unit testing (Google achieves 3 million tests in a few minutes).
+  * This does not facilitate the use of Mock Service classes for TDD and BDD testing.

 ## How this design pattern evolved
 In 2017 Saurabh Agrawal(DVT) had recommended that one should decouple the Controller Classes from the Service Classes